Oscar favorite ‘Anora’ wins best film, director and actor at the Independent Spirit Awards

 This year had several other possible Oscar winners celebrating.
 Kieran Culkin, considered an Oscar favorite, won the supporting performance award for “A Real Pain.”
 His director, co-star and writer Jesse Eisenberg won best screenplay for the film about two cousins embarking on a Holocaust tour in Poland.

-Culkin was not there to accept — he also missed his BAFTA win last weekend to tend to a family member — but other Oscar nominees like Mikey Madison, Demi Moore, Sebastian Stan and Colman Domingo were.
+Culkin was not there to accept — he also missed his BAFTA win last weekend to tend to a family member — but other Oscar nominees like Madison and Demi Moore were.

+Madison won the top acting prize over Moore at the BAFTAs last weekend, as well, and stopped Saturday to pet Moore's dog Pilaf on the way to the stage.
+Acting categories for the Spirit Awards are gender neutral and include 10 spots each, meaning Madison and Moore were up against Oscar nominees like Colman Domingo ("Sing Sing") and Sebastian Stan ("The Apprentice").

 The documentary prize went to "No Other Land," the lauded film by a Palestinian-Israeli collective about the destruction of a village in the West Bank which doesn't have distribution.
 It's also a strong Oscar contender in a competitive category.
 The filmmakers were not in attendance to accept the award.